 GeneCards Summary for PIK3R6 Gene

 PIK3R6 (Phosphoinositide-3-Kinase Regulatory Subunit 6) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Apelin signaling pathway.
+Among its related pathways are Apelin signaling pathway and IL10 Signaling Pathway.
 Gene Ontology (GO) annotations related to this gene include 1-phosphatidylinositol-3-kinase regulator activity and phosphatidylinositol-4,5-bisphosphate 3-kinase activity.
 An important paralog of this gene is PIK3R5.

 UniProtKB/Swiss-Prot Summary for PIK3R6 Gene

 Regulatory subunit of the PI3K gamma complex.
 Acts as an adapter to drive activation of PIK3CG by beta-gamma G protein dimers.
 The PIK3CG:PIK3R6 heterodimer is much less sensitive to beta-gamma G protein dimers than PIK3CG:PIK3R5 and its membrane recruitment and beta-gamma G protein dimer-dependent activation requires HRAS bound to PIK3CG.
 Recruits of the PI3K gamma complex to a PDE3B:RAPGEF3 signaling complex involved in angiogenesis; signaling seems to involve RRAS.